 What if we could power our houses with solar-energy, drive our cars with grass, and light our cities with nuclear fusion?
 Come hear about some of the cooler innovations in energy, many of them happening right here at MIT.
 We'll talk about what the future might hold, and how new technologies can change what's available now.

-Want to learn more about our past actions?
+Want to learn more about what we've done in the past?
 Check the YouthCAN archive!